h2oai/h2o-3/h2o-docs/src/product/flow.rst

 Run AutoML
 ^^^^^^^^^^

 AutoML automatically trains and tunes models while requiring as few parameters as possible.
 A user is only required to point to a dataset, identify the response column and optionally specify a time constraint, a maximum number of models constraint, and early stopping parameters.
 AutoML will then begin training models and will stop as specified in the configuration (i.e., when the maximum number of models has been reached, when the maximum run time has been reached, or when the stopping criteria are met).
-The outputted models will display on a leaderboard, showing the best results first.

 Stacked Ensembles will also be automatically trained on the collection of individual models to produce a highly predictive ensemble model which, in most cases, will be the top performing model in the AutoML leaderboard.
 Note that Stacked Ensembles are not yet available for multiclass classification problems, so in that case, only singleton models will be trained.

+The outputted models will display on a leaderboard, showing the best results first.
+The Leaderboard Frame can be specified when configuring the AutoML run.
+The frame will not be used for anything besides creating the leaderboard.
+If a Leaderboard Frame is not specified, then one will be created from the Training Frame.

 To begin an AutoML run, select **Models > Run AutoML** from the top menu.